icons8/aitools-docs/docs/remover.md

 What you upload, obviously, can't be seen by others, but for troubleshooting purposes we may ask your permission to access your uploads so we could help you in case you face any issues while using Background Remover.

-You can delete images uploaded to Smart Upscler right inside the tool, but you will be able to access them with a direct link for the next 60 days.
+You can delete images uploaded to Background Remover right inside the tool, but you will be able to access them with a direct link for the next 60 days.
 After two months pass, the images get deleted permanently.

 ## FAQ and common cases